JungeAlexander/blogdown_website/content/projects/_index.md

 For a list of my publications, please see my profile on [Google scholar](https://scholar.google.com/citations?user=80t0eDYAAAAJ&hl=en).

-# <a name="curr">Current projects</a>
+# <a name="curr">Recent projects</a>

-I recently started a postdoctoral research position in biomedical text mining.
-My research combines supervised machine learning approaches with unsupervised, co-occurrence based techniques to infer associations between genes, proteins, chemicals, or diseases.
+During my time as a postdoctoral researcher in biomedical text mining, my research combined supervised machine learning approaches with unsupervised, co-occurrence based techniques to infer associations between genes, proteins, chemicals, or diseases.

 ## CoCoScore

 ![cocoscore_logo](/projects/CoCoScore-text-small.png)

-We are currently developing CoCoScore, a context-aware co-occurrence scoring scheme for text mining applications.
+We developed CoCoScore, a context-aware co-occurrence scoring scheme for text mining applications.
 CoCoScore is available on [GitHub](https://github.com/JungeAlexander/cocoscore).
 Please open an issue, send a pull request, or contact us via mail in case you have feedback.

 # <a name="prev">Previous projects</a>